-You must register at least seven days in advance for final exams.
+You must register at least 7-days in advance for final exams.
 Finals week is our busiest week.
 We do not accommodate late registrations for finals week.

 - Please try to register online and then contact our office if you are having issues.
-Please send a screenshot of the error message you receive, if possible.
+Send us a screenshot of the error message you receive, if possible.
 If you do not include all information, your registration could be delayed and it is possible a spot would not be reserved for you.
-Unfortunately, late registration requests and walk-ins will not be permitted for finals week, so you must make contact with our office at least seven days in advance of your exam if you are having registration issues.
+Late registration requests and walk-ins will not be permitted, you must make contact with our office at least 7-days in advance of your exam if you are having registration issues.

 The policies listed below apply to students who are registered with Accessibility Resources and receive testing accommodations.
 Failure to comply with the Registration Policies may mean that you will not be able to take your test using your testing accommodations in our center.
 Failure to comply with the Test Center Policies during your test may result in academic disciplinary action being taken against you.

 To take an accommodated test in Testing Services you must complete the following:

 - Complete Accommodation Request Form.

 - Register to take your exam by the exam registration deadline.
 This deadline is three days prior to the day of your test for tests taken during the term, and one week prior to the day of your test for finals.

 - Register for your test online through the Accommodated Test Registration System.
 These are the only acceptable ways to register for a test.
 See our sidebar for office contact information.
 If you need assistance or have issues scheduling for an exam, please contact our office immediately.
 556-1428, firstname.lastname@example.org